MicrosoftDocs/mixed-reality/mixed-reality-docs/hologram-stability.md

 * **Accuracy.** Once the hologram is world-locked and placed in the real world, it should stay where it was placed, relative to the surrounding environment, independent of user motion or small and sparse environment changes.
 If a hologram later appears in an unexpected location, it is an *accuracy* problem.
 Such scenarios can happen if two distinct rooms look identical.
 * **Jitter.** Users observe this as high frequency shaking of a hologram.
 This can happen when tracking of the environment degrades.
 For users, the solution is running [sensor tuning](sensor-tuning.md).
 * **Judder.** Low rendering frequencies result in uneven motion and double images of holograms.
 This is especially noticeable in holograms with motion.
 Developers need to maintain a [constant 60 FPS](hologram-stability.md#frame-rate).
-* **Drift.** Users see this as hologram appears to move away from where it was originally placed.
+* **Drift.** Users see this as a hologram appears to move away from where it was originally placed.
 This happens when holograms are placed far away from [spatial anchors](spatial-anchors.md), particularly in parts of the environment that have not been fully mapped.
 Creating holograms close to spatial anchors lowers the likelihood of drift.
-* **Jumpiness.** When a hologram "pops" or "jumps" away from it's location occasionally.
+* **Jumpiness.** When a hologram "pops" or "jumps" away from its location occasionally.
 This can occur as tracking adjusts holograms to match updated understanding of your environment.
 * **Swim.** When a hologram appears to sway corresponding to the motion of the user's head.
 This occurs when the application has not fully implemented [reprojection](hologram-stability.md#reprojection), and if the HoloLens is not [calibrated](calibration.md) for the current user.
 The user can rerun the [calibration](calibration.md) application to fix this.
 Developers can update the stabilization plane to further enhance stability.
 * **Color separation.** The displays in HoloLens are a color sequential display, which flash color channels of red-green-blue-green at 60Hz (individual color fields are shown at 240Hz).
 Whenever a user tracks a moving hologram with his or her eyes, that hologram's leading and trailing edges separate in their constituent colors, producing a rainbow effect.
 The degree of separation is dependent upon the speed of the hologram.
 In some rarer cases, moving ones head rapidly while looking at a stationary hologram can also result in a rainbow effect.
 This is called *[color separation](hologram-stability.md#color-separation)*.